Welcome to the twenty-third biennial New College Conference on Medieval & Renaissance Studies!

 Regions, Peoples, History: Chorography in Pietro Ranzano's Annales omnium temporum

-Tiziano Tubay, Sapientia College of Theology of Religious Orders, Budapest
+Tiziano Tubay, Sapientia College of Theology of Religious Orders, and the Library and Information Centre of the Hungarian Academy of Sciences, Budapest

-The Ecocritical Eardstapa: Developing Earthly Perceptions and Emerging Christian Consciousness in The Wanderer
+The Ecocritical Eardstapa: Evolving Earthly Perceptions and Christian Poetic Traditions in The Wanderer

 Braden Burton, University of Tennessee, Knoxville